Introduction.

 Development Phase 2

-In this phase, Olympus introduced improved Tonal Adjustments, which included the "Auto" Gradation option, Highlights/Shadows & Midtones, and the Workspace Tone Curve function.
-The Color Creator lets photographers add a "chrome" or "global" color effect, and the Monochrome and Color Adjust Profile functions let us focus on individual colors with the Pen F, the E-P7, and Workspace...
+In this phase, Olympus improved our control over the camera's tonal or gamma curve.
+This included the "Auto" Gradation function, Highlights/Shadows and Midtones, plus the Workspace Tone Curves function.
+The Color Creator lets photographers add a "chrome" or "global" color effect, and the Color Adjust or Monochrome Profile functions gave us the flexibility to target individual colors with the E-P7, the Pen F, and Workspace.
+These were huge steps in growing the camera's functionality.

 Development Phase 3

-This was an exciting phase for M43 photographers.
-Olympus introduced the next-generation ART filters plus more control for the E-M1 II/III, E-M10 III/IV, E-P7, E-PL9/10 E-M5 III, and the OM-1.
-Workspace improvements enabled M43 photographers to apply MonoChrome and Color Profiles (Color Adjust) to almost all Enhanced Raw files.
-This phase also introduced new computational features like Pro Capture, handheld High Ress Mode, advanced AF, Starry Sky AF, and ND-Filters...
+This is an exciting phase for M43 photographers.
+Olympus introduced the next-generation ART filters and gave us more control with the E-M1 II/III, E-M10 III/IV, E-P7, E-PL9/10 E-M5 III, and the OM-1.
+More Workspace improvements enabled M43 photographers to apply Color Profiles (Color-Adjust tool) to almost all Enhanced Raw files.
+This phase also introduced new computational features like Pro Capture, handheld High Ress Mode, advanced AF, Starry Sky AF, and ND filters.

 The 6 steps to unlock your creativity with Olympus cameras...